CanDIG/CanDIGv2/docs/install-docker.md

 ---
 These instructions work for server deployments or local linux deployments.
 For local OSX using M1 architecture, follow the [Mac Apple Silicon Installation](#mac-apple-silicon-installation) instructions at the bottom of this file.

+Before beginning, you should set up your environment variables as described in the [README](README.md).

 ## Install OS Dependencies

 ### Debian